 Chaos is a primary prerequisite to this messianic figure’s return.
 Many Twelvers believe they can hasten his reappearance by intentionally stirring up global chaos.
 To Twelvers, it doesn’t matter whether you win the war, as long as you start the war!
 Bernard Lewis, an eminent scholar and historian of the past century, stated that for the Iranian regime, “[m]utually assured destruction is not a deterrent—it’s an inducement.”

 Among Iranians, Twelverism is not a fringe belief.
 Between 90 and 95 percent of Iran’s 83 million people are Shiite Muslims.
-Of this group, 85 percent are Twelvers.
-More than 60 million Iranians believe the mahdi will return amid massive global chaos!
+Of this group, up to 95 percent are Twelvers.
+More than 80 million Iranians believe the mahdi will return amid massive global chaos!
 Khomeini was a Twelver.
 Khamenei, the current supreme leader and the most powerful man in Iran, is too.

 In 2012, Khamenei stressed how relevant the Twelver doctrine is in modern Iran.
 He told his people, “The issue of Imam Mahdi is of utmost importance, and his reappearance has been clearly stated in our holy religion of Islam. … We must prepare the environment for the coming so that the great leader will come.”
 Again, that “environment” is one of global suffering and anarchy!

 “Do you know why we should wish for chaos at any price?” said former Iranian President Mahmoud Ahmadinejad in 2005.
 “Because after chaos, we can see the greatness of Allah.”